 John Thompson was never just a basketball coach and I Came As A Shadow is categorically not just a basketball autobiography.

 I Came As A Shadow is not a swan song, but a bullhorn blast from one of America’s most prominent sons.
-Huddle up.

 “Plainspoken and profound … an unusually good sports memoir … a consequential book.”